Last Updated on May 25, 2023 by admin

 If you become lost and lose the trail, you’ll need to find a way to get back to the trail.
 Not all trail locations have cell service, so you can’t always rely on your cell phone for navigation.
 You also can’t rely on your cell phone to make an emergency phone call.
 It’s good practice to carry a map and a compass.
 We also recommend downloading your hiking map offline before you start your hike.
 We also take photos of the maps typically posted at the trailhead.

 One of the best pieces of gear you can take on the trail is a Garmin.
 It will allow you to use satellite message when you are beyond cell coverage.
 Although it is by far the most expensive item on this list, it could truly save your life.
-You can purchase it here.

 2. Headlamp or Flashlight

 If you plan to do a sunrise or sunset hike, a headlamp will be essential.
 It will help prevent injury from tripping over roots or rocks on the trail.
 However, even if you’re not planning to hike in the dark, it could easily happen if you experience something that will cause you to complete the hike slower than anticipated.
 This might be a minor injury that slows you down (like blisters!), not researching the time the sun sets, or thinking you can hike a little further than you originally planned.
 We were once on a hike and decided to hike to a point a bit farther than we had planned.
 By the time we got back to our car, the sun was just starting to set.
 We barely made it in time, and if we didn’t have headlamps, we could have been in a dangerous situation.
-You can purchase a set of headlamps here.

 3. Sun Protection